Asa Butterfield

 Asa Bopp Farr Butterfield (/ˈeɪsə/ AY-sə; born 1 April 1997) is an English actor.
-Beginning his career as a child actor, Butterfield first achieved recognition as the lead of the historical drama film The Boy in the Striped Pyjamas (2008).
+Beginning his career as a child actor, he first achieved recognition as the lead of the historical drama film The Boy in the Striped Pyjamas (2008).
 He continued to headline films during the 2010s, starring in the adventure drama Hugo (2011), the science-fiction film Ender's Game (2013), the drama X+Y (2014), the fantasy Miss Peregrine's Home for Peculiar Children (2016) and the romantic science-fiction The Space Between Us (2017).
 From 2019 to 2023, Butterfield portrayed the lead of the Netflix comedy-drama series Sex Education.

-Early life
+Background

 Asa Bopp Farr Butterfield was born on 1 April 1997 in Islington, London, and is the son of Jacqueline "Jake" Farr, a psychologist, and Sam Butterfield, an advertising copywriter.
-He is named after comet Hale-Bopp.
-He was educated at Stoke Newington School.
+He is named after the comet Hale-Bopp.
+He was educated at Stoke Newington School in Stoke Newington, London.